mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 ### Language Training data sets

 Now that you've created an acoustic data set, let's build a language data set.
-As you'll recall from a previous chapter, language models and language data sets teach the CSS the likelihood of encountering certain words or phrases.
+As you'll recall from a previous chapter, language models and language data sets teach the STT the likelihood of encountering certain words or phrases.

 > **Language Model**
 >